 Be enchanted by our Sussex Woodland Garden

 High Beeches Garden has a magnificent collection of rare and unusual shrubs and trees from around the world, dating back over a century.
-Collected by famous plant hunters like Ernest Wilson, many are of significant historical importance.
-The gardens also feature the national collection of Stewartia Trees and Sussex's best natural wildflower meadow.
+Collected by famous plant hunters such as Ernest Wilson and Frank Kingdom Ward, many are of significant historical importance.
+The garden also features the National Collection of Stewartia Trees and one of Sussex's ancient acid wildflower meadows.

-Whether you want a fun family day out, or a quiet stroll amongst beautiful Sussex gardens, High Beeches Garden is a scenic, harmonious sanctuary at any time of the year.
+Whether you want a quiet stroll through the glades of a beautiful Sussex garden, somewhere to watch the wild life or marvel at some magnificent plants High Beeches is a harmonious sanctuary at any time of the year.

 Immerse yourself in bursts of colour and perfume as Summer flowers bloom, or view the breath-taking colours of Autumn.